 One way to assess smoothness is to examine which measures are more persistent.
-An alternative is to examine the smoothness of different measures, based on the standard deviations of period-to-period changes in monthly or quarterly inflation rates.
+The alternative which we calculate is the standard deviations of period-to-period changes in monthly or quarterly inflation rates.
 Figure 4 presents these data for the headline CPI (represented by the 0 per cent trim), the exclusion measure (shown as a horizontal line), and for the various trimmed means for trims from 1 to 50 per cent.
 The results are fairly consistent across economies.
-They suggest that as we increasingly trim price changes from either end of the distribution we obtain a much smoother measure of high-frequency inflation.
+They suggest that as we increasingly trim price changes from both ends of the distribution we obtain a much smoother measure of high-frequency inflation.
 Most of the gains in smoothness have been obtained after about 10 per cent of the distribution has been trimmed from either end.
 The lowest point for each line corresponds to the smoothest measure, which represents a reduction in volatility of around 60-85 per cent, with larger reductions for the economies with monthly data.
-The trims that would appear 'optimal' (on this criterion) differ but are all in the range of about 20-40 per cent.
+The trims that would appear 'optimal' (on this criterion) differ but are all in the range of about 25-45 per cent.
 However, for all economies there is a fairly wide range of trims that offer broadly similar improvements in smoothness.
-The exclusion measures are also smoother than the headline CPI measures, as shown by the level of the horizontal lines.
-However, in all cases they offer much less reduction in noise than most of the trimmed mean measures.
+The exclusion measures are also smoother than the headline CPI measures, although in all cases they offer much less reduction in noise than most of the trimmed means.